Go back

 هایده چنگیزیان

-Haydeh: That’s why I left for America.
+That’s why I left for America.
 As you know better than anyone, most Iranians who fled after the revolution settled in Los Angeles.
-That’s why I chose it.

-Here, everything had to be paid for out of pocket.
-Even the theater I chose for my performance required a large payment upfront.
-When I enrolled in a ballet school to get back in shape, people were surprised that an Iranian woman wanted to establish an Iranian ballet company in Los Angeles.
+Everything had to be paid for out of pocket.
+Even the theatre I chose for my performance required a large payment upfront.

-She visited me often and introduced me to a journalist who helped write my story for publication in Iranian and American newspapers.
-She also had strong connections with Santa Barbara Ballet, where she was friends with the director, Tamara Asher.
+She started visiting often and introduced me to a journalist who helped publish my story in Iranian and American newspapers.
+She also had strong connections with the Santa Barbara Ballet.

-When she found out that my last performance in Iran had been Giselle, she suggested to Tamara: “We should bring Giselle to Santa Barbara.”
+When she learned that my last performance in Iran had been Giselle, she suggested we bring Giselle to Santa Barbara.

 So, we began rehearsals.
 Sometimes, I had to drive three hours from Los Angeles to Santa Barbara, rehearse, and then drive back in the evening.